 Marketing, especially online marketing today, is a key element in selling a house quickly and at a good price.
 Sure, with an FSBO listing, you can do your own marketing.
 But will that really be enough to get the job done?

-In trying to sell your Los Angeles house with an FSBO listing, you most likely won’t have the marketing reach that your local agent will.
+In trying to sell your Riverside house with an FSBO listing, you most likely won’t have the marketing reach that your local agent will.
 “Even if you have a large personal or professional network, those people will likely have little interest in spreading the word that your house is for sale.
 You don’t have relationships with clients, other agents, or a real estate agency to bring the largest pool of potential buyers to your home.
 A smaller pool of potential buyers means less demand for your property, which can translate into waiting longer to sell your home and possibly not getting as much money as your house is worth.”

 3. Inability to Vet Buyers